All Products

 3) (integer) 667

-Response description: The information for each request command consists of three lines: the database name, the full content of the request command in the format specified by the Redis protocol, and the remaining time to live (TTL) in milliseconds.
+Each entry contains three values: the database name, the full request command in Redis protocol format, and the remaining TTL (time to live) in milliseconds.

 Connection usage